Dink-Donk-ai/dink-bot/README.md

 *   `!sell <amount_btc>`: Sell a specified amount of your virtual Bitcoin.
 Use `!sell all` to sell all your BTC.
 *   `!stats`: Displays current Bitcoin market statistics (price, 30-day SMA, 90-day range) and a leaderboard of the top users by net worth.
 *   `!history`: Shows your last 10 buy/sell transactions with amounts, prices, and timestamps.
+*   `!buyorder <btc_amount> <price_usd>`: Place a limit order to buy a specific amount of BTC (e.g., `0.1`) if the market price drops to or below your specified `price_usd` (e.g., `20000`).
+Your cash will be held until the order is filled or cancelled.
+*   `!sellorder <btc_amount> <price_usd>`: Place a limit order to sell a specific amount of BTC (e.g., `0.05`) if the market price rises to or above your specified `price_usd` (e.g., `22000`).
+Your BTC will be held until the order is filled or cancelled.
+*   `!cancelorder <order_id>`: Cancel an open limit order using its ID.
+Held funds/BTC will be released.
+*   `!myorders`: List all your currently open limit orders with their details.

 ### Automated Features:

 *   **Daily Digest**: Posts a daily market summary at 8:00 AM UTC, including BTC price, 24h/7d change, 30-day SMA, 30-day volatility, and the 90-day price range.
 *   **HODL Buy Alert**: If BTC price drops more than 30% (configurable) from its 90-day high, the bot will post an alert (once per day) suggesting it might be a good time to buy the dip.
 *   **Price Updates**: Bitcoin price data is fetched and updated every 5 minutes.
+*   **Limit Order Execution**: Every 5 minutes, after the market price is updated, the system checks all open limit orders.
+    *   Buy orders are filled if the current market price is less than or equal to the user's specified limit price.
+    *   Sell orders are filled if the current market price is greater than or equal to the user's specified limit price.
+    *   Filled orders use the current market price, potentially giving users a better price than their limit.
+Users are notified via DM upon order fulfillment.

 ### Admin Commands (Require Admin User ID):